 - On the website, navigate to the activity that you'd like to split.

-- Click the wrench icon and choose Split.
+- Click the ellipses and choose Split.

 - Choose to split your activity into 2 or 3 pieces and the activity will be automatically divided into equal portions based on time.
 You can always go back and split part of one activity again if you need to make more than 3 splits.